lazyrf/am335x_bbb/README.md

     * SPL stands for "Second Program Loader"
     * MLO stands for "Memory LOader"
     * The job of the Second stage boot loader is to load and execute the third stage boot loader such as U-boot
+    * MLO = SPL + Header.
+This header will tell you the internal RAM adress at which the SPL is going to get transferred.
 3. U-boot (Runs out of DDR)
     * The job of the third stage boot loader is to load and run the Linux kernel
 4. Linux Kernel (Runs out of DDR)